btrotta/advent-of-code-2023/Readme.md

 correspond to the lowest location number.
 To identify the ranges, work backwards through the mappings, and for each transformation find its inverse image.

+## Day 6
+For part a, check all the possible times.
+For part b, this is slow.
+A more efficient solution is to note that the distance travelled is a quadratic function of the starting time, and use the quadratic formula to find the ranges where distance travelled is greater than the record.